Andrea7701/FAQ/README.md

 # FAQ

-A simple FAQ projects made in ReactJS and styled in CSS
+A sample of a FAQ box made in ReactJS and styled in CSS

 # Screenshoot